 Enough yapping on my end, let's get to the framed rug tutorial!

 Affiliate links below.
 Thanks for supporting this blog!
 Click to read my privacy and disclosure statement.

 If you are specifically looking to buy a vintage Persian rug for this project, I'd recommend looking on eBay using adjectives such as "old worn antique rug".
 Or, I have a blog post on how to find affordable vintage rugs.

 When I shared about the idea of this project on IG, I received this question a few times...

 Can you frame a rug?

-Apparently, a few people had tried to do frame rugs and had not had a successful project.
+Apparently, a few people had tried to hang a rug on a wall in a frame and had not had success.
 I knew, from trying to frame heavier textiles, that the float frame was key to making this project work.

-How to Make a DIY Framed Rug Art
+How to Make a Framed Rug Wall Hanging

 - Grab a floating frame and take it apart.